Brand Parity Explained: Stop Blending In and Start Winning Customers

 One reason brand parity develops is product parity, which is when the products themselves are functionally similar.
 For instance, toothpaste brands are a commonly discussed example of product parity.
 Each toothpaste company aims to create a freshening product that effectively cleans teeth and prevents cavities, plaque build-up, yellowing, and more.

-Because of these specific, shared goals, many toothpaste companies offer strikingly similar products that align with customer expectations for a hygiene product.
-They often employ a fresh, minty flavor and stick to cool colors such as blue and white to reflect freshness.
+Because of these specific, shared goals, many toothpaste companies offer products that are strikingly similar and align with customer expectations for a hygiene product.
+They often use a fresh, minty flavor and stick to cool colors like blue and white to convey freshness.

 While brands like Colgate, ARM & HAMMER, and Aquafresh have all created high-quality products this way, there’s nothing that distinguishes the benefits of each individual brand.
 This limits factors contributing to consumer choice and makes brand loyalty difficult to attain.